sa-y-an/sa-y-an/README.md

 - Interested in working on learning and building scalable products, distributed systems.
 - One of my future goal is to build neural networks that can reason with causality, atleast temporal causality.
-- In my free time I love to watch the amalgamation of various programming paradigms and their evolution from all over the world at <a href="https://stackoverflow.com/users/16361344/cshelly" >stackoverflow  </a>
 - Favourite Language : `GoLang`

 ## Achivements